|

 rom my education and

-work experience you’d call me a numbers guy; I am a retired Variance Analyst.
+work experience, you’d call me a numbers guy; I am a retired Variance Analyst.
 I

 remember what variance analysis was like before computers.
 But while